 Post excerpt: Talent acquisition has a new set of rules.
-Are you playing by them?
+Are you playing with them?

-This is not your friendly, neighborhood job market.
-2015 is here, and with it come new rules for talent acquisition.
+This company is not your friend, neighborhood job market.
+A new year is already here, and with it comes new rules for talent acquisition.

 Here are four things to keep in mind when making strategic hiring plans for the year ahead.

 Social media is closing the gap between geography and job candidates.
 If you’re only looking in your own backyard, you’re potentially missing out on candidates who are ready, willing and able to relocate: in fact, a whopping 9.1 percent of job seekers are looking outside of their home country!
 This no longer means spending tons of money bringing in candidates for interviews.
 Video interviewing technology lets you access far-flung candidates with the click of a button and no hit to your travel budget.